GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/inference-perf-bench/inf-perf-benchmarking-with-hf-model.md

 1. Apply the inference_perf_bench terraform, which will:

    - Create the GCS bucket for storing inference-perf results
+   - Create the GCS bucket for storing a custom benchmarking dataset
    - Create the Kubernetes service account for the inference-perf workload
-   - Grant the required IAM workload identity permissions for KSA
+   - Grant the required IAM permissions for workload identity KSA

 2. Create the custom kubernetes manifest for the benchmarking job
 3. Run the benchmarking job for a load test on the vLLM service
 4. Collect the google managed prometheus metrics to generate reports
-5. Push the results from the benchmark run
+5. Push the results from the benchmark run to the results GCS bucket
 6. Use the inference perf library to analyze the results and create performance curves